Bidisha314/Study-APP/README.md

-# Study RAG – Flask + Gemini File Search App
+# Study RAG: Flask + Gemini File Search App

 A simple, clean **study assistant web app** built with **Flask** and **Google Gemini**.
 You can upload your study notes (PDF, DOC, TXT, etc.) and then ask questions based on those notes.